louispotok/louispotok-dot-com/pages/about.md

 <br>

-Other pages on this site:
+Some pages on this site:

 {% for page in site.pages %}
 {% if page.visible == true %}